hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 The instructions for building and starting the demonstration can be found [here](https://github.com/hyperledger/education/tree/master/LFS171x/indy-material/nodejs/README.md) in the GitHub repo for the demonstration code.
 Once you have the demonstration code downloaded to your system and running, [click here](https://github.com/hyperledger/education/tree/master/LFS171x/indy-material/nodejs/AgentDemoScript.md) to see the instructions for walking through the story of Alice, an Alum of Faber College, getting her official transcripts from Faber and then using her transcripts while applying for a job at Acme.
 Spoiler alert - she gets the job!

+If you just want to see a screencast of the demo without running it all yourself, [click here](https://github.com/hyperledger/education/tree/master/LFS171x/indy-material/nodejs/README.md) to go to Github repo instructions.
+You'll find a link near the top of the instructions that starts the screencast.

 Use the EdX Forums for asking questions about the Demo.
 Want to go deeper into Hyperledger Indy?
 Use the resources listed in the next section - `Joining the Hyperledger Indy Community` - to dive in!

 Ready?
 Open up [the instructions](https://github.com/hyperledger/education/tree/master/LFS171x/indy-material/nodejs/README.md), a terminal window and get started!